Employee Leasing- Meaning, Positives, Negatives, When to Use

 2. Low Risk

-Since these workers are third-party employees, they are mostly looked after by the leasing company or a Professional Employer Organization (PEO).
+Since these workers are third-party employees, they are mostly looked after by the leasing and professional employer organizations (PEO).
 It means the risk management involved with hiring new employees is substantially low.

-The PEO's take care of the legal requirements while hiring, employee health and risks associated, etc. It means you operate with a free mind evasive of most of the risks.
+The PEO's take care of the legal requirements while hiring, employee health and risks, etc. It means you operate with a free mind, evasive of most of the risks.